 Fancy lunch in an underpass?
 It’s a lot chicer than it sounds, promise!
 This stylish tapas joint wouldn’t look out of place in Hackney and majorly ups High Wycombe’s creds with its pretty pink, teal and industrial interiors.
-The menu offers meat and fish dishes, but for vegans the likes of handmade focaccia, roasted carrots, griddled spring onion with romesco and papa al pomadoro (Tuscan tomato soup to you and me) should tickle your tastebuds.
+The menu offers meat and fish dishes, but for veggies/vegans the likes of handmade focaccia, chickpea, almond and pepper casserole and fregula sarda (a type of nutty, toasted pasta) with salt baked beetroot should tickle your tastebuds.

 This longstanding Oxford pub (it’s been around for over 200 years) may look like your traditional friendly local at a glance, but instead of your usual pub grub, the kitchen cooks up a hearty menu of 100% veggie and vegan comfort food including mushroom pie, dirty fries (hello tofu rashers, vegan mozzarella and fried onions) and an excellent selection of calzones.